ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Building a SaaS as a solo developer is a challenging task.
 You have to wear multiple hats and be proficient in various technologies…</blockquote>

 <h3>4.
-The Ultimate Guide to Generating PDFs with Next.js: A Professional’s Perspective (using html2pdf) - <a href="https://medium.com/@naimul.h.abeer/the-ultimate-guide-to-generating-pdfs-with-next-js-a-professionals-perspective-using-html2pdf-d97a5f84b69e" target="_blank" rel="noopener noreferrer">link</a></h3>
+NextJS: Server vs. Client State Management - <a href="https://medium.com/@brianonchain/nextjs-server-vs-client-state-management-702fb756682e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Naimul Haq Abeer`**
+✍️ **posted by `brianonchain`**

-<blockquote>Generating PDFs programmatically is a common requirement for various web applications, such as invoicing systems, reports, or certificates.</blockquote>
+<blockquote>In this article of the NextJS series, I share my thoughts on structuring Server and Client components, how to make API calls in each, and…</blockquote>

 <h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>